jkorb/logicalmethods.ai/content/textbook/probability/index.md

 Let's look at how this works in some examples:

-+ In the $\mathsf{RAIN},\mathsf{SUN}$ example, we could ask, for example, what the probability is that it rain's given that the sun is shining:
++ In the $\mathsf{RAIN},\mathsf{SUN}$ example, we could ask, for example, what the probability is that it rains given that the sun is shining:
 $$\mathsf{Pr}(\mathsf{RAIN}\mid\mathsf{SUN})=\frac{Pr(\mathsf{SUN}\land\mathsf{RAIN})}{Pr(\mathsf{SUN})}$$

   For this calculation, we need to know $Pr(\mathsf{RAIN}\land\mathsf{SUN}),Pr(\mathsf{SUN})$.
 We get them from the following table: